 Residential Waste and Recycling Services

 In a contract that began on July 1, 2017, Lakeshore Recycling Systems serves as the City of Blue Island’s exclusive residential garbage and recycling service provider.
 Lakeshore Recycling Systems provides weekly street-side collection.
-Each resident has been supplied with one 95-gallon container for trash serviced 1x/ week and one 95-gallon container for recycling serviced 1x/ week.
+Each resident has been supplied with one 95-gallon container for trash serviced 1x/ week and one 95-gallon container for recycling serviced once every other week.

 Blue Island residents are serviced between 7a and 6p; carts must be out no later than 7a on the specified service day.

 Please be advised that while residential waste and recycling services are invoiced through the City, the customer is directly responsible for any private services.
 For private services, the customer must initiate account setup and prepay for the service by credit card.